latam-gpt/toxicity-classifier/README.md

 This repo has 3 main modules:

-- A data labeling script, that uses the GCP Cloud Natural Langage API to rate a subsample of the dataset
+- A data labeling script, that uses the GCP Cloud Natural Language API to rate a subsample of the dataset
 - A fine tuning script that takes the annotated data and fine tunes a classifier
 - An inference script, that takes a trained model and performs distributed inference over a dataset